bjdawson23/smart-store-branton/README.md

 git commit -m "Add updates to README.md and Data Scrubber scripts" git push -u origin main

-## Module 4 Execute the script to create the database and tables
+## Module 4 Execute the script to create the database and tables.
+Goal: Use SQLite to define and create tables for your data warehouse.
+The script will set up the database schema based on your design

 py scripts/create_dw.py